-Human skin begins tanning in seconds, and here's howNovember 3rd, 2011 in Cancer /
+Human skin begins tanning in seconds, and here's howNovember 3, 2011 in Medicine & Health / Cancer

 We all know that human skin tans after days spent in the sun.
 That relatively slow process has known links to ultraviolet (and specifically UVB) exposure, which leads to tanning only after it damages the DNA of skin cells.
 Now, researchers reporting online on November 3 in Current Biology, a Cell Press publication, have uncovered a much speedier path to pigmentation.

 The newly discovered response is likely to provide rapid protection against UV damage, the researchers say, and understanding how it works might impact the design of sunscreens in the future.

 "Our work shows that a dedicated UV receptor allows skin cells to immediately detect and respond to UV light," said Elena Oancea of Brown University.
 "We found that human skin detects light using a mechanism similar to that used by the retina, on a timescale significantly faster than was previously known."